crypto-org-chain/cronos-docs/docs/getting-started/gamefi-sdk.md

 # GameFi Unity SDK

-This documentation demostrate how to Bridge games to the Cronos EVM Chain, using Unity.
+This documentation demonstrates how to Bridge games to the Cronos EVM Chain, using Unity.
 The [ChainSafe Gaming SDK](https://github.com/ChainSafe/web3.unity/releases) assets are used for the Unity build.

 ## Pre-requisites
 This SDK assumes that you have a basic understanding of Unity, ERC721 and EVM practices.